dotnet/docfx/Documentation/tutorial/validate_your_markdown_files.md

 ```

 The [FromLambda](xref:Microsoft.DocAsCode.MarkdownLite.MarkdownTokenValidatorFactory.FromLambda``1(System.Action{``0},System.Action{Microsoft.DocAsCode.MarkdownLite.IMarkdownRewriteEngine})) method takes two callbacks:

-* The first will be invoked on @Microsoft.DocAsCode.MarkdownLite.MarkdownHeadingBlockToken matched in all files.
-  And the static property @Microsoft.DocAsCode.MarkdownLite.MarkdownTokenValidatorContext.CurrentRewriteEngine will provide current context object.
+* The first callback will be invoked in `@Microsoft.DocAsCode.MarkdownLite.MarkdownHeadingBlockToken`, matched against all files.
+The static `@Microsoft.DocAsCode.MarkdownLite.MarkdownTokenValidatorContext.CurrentRewriteEngine` property will provide current context object.
-* The second will be invoked on starting a new file.
-  And you can initialize some variables for each file, and register some callbacks when the file completed.
+* The second callback will be invoked when starting the processing of a new file.
+You can initialize some variables for each file, and register some callbacks when the file processing is complete.

 ## Advanced usage of `md.style`

 ### Default rules

-If a rule has the contract name of `default`, it will be enabled by default.
+If a rule has the `default` contract name, it will be enabled by default.
 You don't need to enable it in `md.style`.

 ### Enable/disable rules in `md.style`

-You can add use `disable` to specify whether disable a rule:
+You can use the `disable` property to specify whether a rule needs to be disabled:

 ```json
 {
    "rules": [ { "contractName": "<contract_name>", "disable": true } ]